 Northern Florida is a marginal area.
 The states on the Gulf of Mexico including Alabama, Texas, and Louisiana are also marginal growing areas.

-Any region that experiences warn enough weather, yet also is susceptible to the occasional freeze is a limited area for growing grapefruit.
+Any region that experiences warm enough weather, yet also is susceptible to the occasional freeze is a limited area for growing grapefruit.
 The grower has to pick a site with care and it is best to choose the south side near a building to get some protection from the weather.

 When you purchase through links on our site, we may earn commissions at no cost to you.